 Although I have successfully improved many metrics of my site, the current “popularity” of my site among search engines is pretty much ridiculous, especially if we consider that I want to hit 100-150k views per month until the end of this year.
 The most important metrics for sites are 1) domain authority, 2) page authority and 3) Alexa rank.
 So let us proceed with those in mind.

 As of February 20th, 2017, this is my domain and page authority:

 Not only they are very low, as my spam score is also very high (you should aim at <=4, although good sites have 1 or even 0).
 You can check your metrics at Moz.
 These are one of my competitor’s metrics:

 He got me badly.
 His stats look so much better than mine that it even seems ridiculous comparing the both of us.
 The main difference is the number of backlinks each one of us has… Fortunately, I’ve got him in terms of traffic.
-As as result, I rank 299,342 in Alexa, where he ranks 730,000+.
+As as result, I rank 299,342 in Alexa, while he ranks 730,000+.
 I am convinced that this difference is only because I have way more traffic than he has (about a 4x fold factor), and Alexa values traffic a lot.
 However, most of my traffic is direct, whereas he has way more traffic from organic search:

 which is much better.
 I think that the best distribution would be something even, although getting traffic from Social and Mail is more difficult to automate.

 What makes me cringe the most is the fact that I only have 2% of my traffic from organic searches.
 This is so embarrassing that I should not even be showing this data.
 The figures are particularly bad if we consider that I wanted to have 15% of my traffic from search (and I implicitly defined 10% for Social Media and 5% for e-mail) by the end of this month.
 I am fully convinced that I will fail terribly and not accomplish these goals until the end of March.